 Which Should You Choose?
 50mm or 35mm?

-50mm and 35mm lenses each have their own unique characteristics and this is an entirely subjective topic, so I can only share my opinion rather than giving any kind of definitive answer.
+50mm and 35mm lenses each have their own unique characteristics, and this is an entirely subjective topic, so I can only share my opinion rather than give any kind of definitive answer.

 But my pick for street photography is 35mm.